playcanvas/blog/_posts/2012-08-08-a-multiplayer-3rd-person-shooter-in-html5.markdown

 [caption id="attachment_416" align="alignnone" width="575"]![D.E.M.O. screenshot](https://playcanvas.com/wp-content/uploads/2012/08/demo_game.jpg) D.E.M.O.
 Multiplayer 3rd-person shooter running in the browser[/caption]

-This page is also available in [Spanish](http://www.webhostinghub.com/support/es/misc/hacer-un-shooter-multijugador-en-3-persona-en-html5), translated by Maria Ramos  from [webhostinghub.com](http://www.webhostinghub.com/support/edu).

 PlayCanvas were lucky enough to show a demo of our collaborative HTML5 game development toolset at Google I/O a few months back.
 We had a few existing demos of simple games that we had made in order to test the platform.

 However, we really wanted to show something a little more high-end, to showcase the possibilities that HTML5 offers for next-generation browser games.
 With a little under two weeks to go we started work on the demo we'd feature on the show floor.
 A networked multiplayer 3rd-person shooter we descriptively called 'scifi'.
 We’ve since renamed it to the slightly less descriptive D.E.M.O.